Velters Cornewall Berkeley

-Velters Cornewall Berkeley (1754–1804) was an officer in the Royal Navy.
+Velters Cornewall Berkeley (c.
+1754–1804) was an officer in the Royal Navy.
 He served in both the American and French Revolutionary Wars but never rose above the rank of Captain.
 He died at his home in Oxford in 1804, aged 50.

 Family

 Velters Cornewall Berkeley was born in 1754, to Lionel Spencer Berkeley and Margaret Whitfield.
 He was one of the couple's five sons, two of whom died as infants.

 Career

 As a lieutenant, Berkeley commanded the 14-gun cutter Liberty in the North Sea between April 1780 and October 1782.
 He was master and commander of the 14-gun Cygnet, a ship-sloop of the Swan-class, between July and August 1783.
 From 1784 he commanded the 14-gun Falcon in the Leeward Islands, then in March 1786 became temporary acting captain of the 38-gun frigate HMS Latona but did not make post and returned to the rank of commander in October.
 His last command as a lieutenant was in April 1790, serving in The Channel in the 16-gun HMS Fury.
 Berkeley was promoted to captain in September 1790 but remained in charge of Fury until November.

 In April 1793, Berkeley was given command of his first rated-ship, the 44-gun frigate Assurance, and sailed to the Mediterranean in February 1794.
 In May, he joined Jervis' fleet in the West Indies.